hansmrtn/pls/README.md

 pls translates natural language into shell commands.
-It indexes the tools installed on your system (via `--help`, `man`, `tldr`) and uses RAG to ground the LLM, so it only suggests commands and flags that actually exist, most of the time.
+It indexes the tools installed on your system (via `--help`, `man`, `tldr`) and uses RAG to ground the LLM, so it only suggests commands and flags that actually exist, _most of the time_.

 Requires Ollama running locally.
 Model quality matters -- small models hallucinate flags and other strange things.